Commission Automation: When Spreadsheets Stop Scaling

 Ops time recovered.
 Estimate how many hours go into commission administration each month: CRM exports, formula runs, validation, rep questions, dispute resolution.
 Multiply by a fully-loaded hourly cost.
 For most teams operating a spreadsheet above 10 reps, this is 15–30 hours per month — $1,500–$3,000/month at $100/hour fully loaded.

 Error cost reduction.
+Use the commission calculator to spot-check your current payouts against what automation would produce.
 According to CaptivateIQ's 2025 State of Incentive Compensation Management Report, 66% of companies reported overpaying and/or underpaying commissions in the prior year.
 The cost of a single overpayment discovered after payroll runs — clawback conversation, rep friction, potential attrition — often exceeds a month's software fee.

 Time to investigate disputes.
 If your current process requires two hours to investigate a dispute, and you have four disputes per month, that's eight hours of ops time that mostly disappears with automation.